Skip to contents

 train_prop

 the proportion of data to be used for the training set.
 Has to be in [0.5;1.0].
-Defaults to 3/4, keeping a quarter of the data for testing.
+Defaults to 1, making use of the full data set.

 strata_trt

 boolean.
 Expand default stratum variable (.out for classification, .status for tte, NULL for regression) by trt (if character, else ignored).
-Defaults to FALSE, but is highly recommended to be set to TRUE.
+Defaults to TRUE.

 seed